 Bridget Vallence: On a point of order, Deputy Speaker, I object to being called a bloke, and I would ask the member to withdraw.

-The DEPUTY SPEAKER: Without assistance, member for Eureka.
-I think I can rule on the point of order, thank you, Leader of the House.
-The reference was not to an individual member.
+The DEPUTY SPEAKER: The reference was not to an individual member.
 It is a matter for debate.